ktonon/two-medium-model/README.md

-A natural question arises here: **are planetary interiors really dense enough to push LCM compression toward the thresholds required for wave collapse and matter creation?** Section 2 only outlines the conceptual mechanism.
-The section [Earth and the Solar System](#earth-and-the-solar-system) examines the planetary context more closely.
+A natural question arises here: **are planetary interiors really dense enough to push LCM compression toward the thresholds required for wave collapse and matter creation?** This section only outlines the conceptual mechanism.
+The next section, [Earth and the Solar System](#earth-and-the-solar-system), examines the planetary context more closely.

 To conclude, gravity in 2MM is not a separate fundamental force but the **macroscopic expression of GCM shadowing**, always shaped by the LCM